 GRE scores should be sent to CWRU using the school code 1105.
 MCAT Score Reports, DAT, PCAT, TOEFL, and IELTS scores (if applicable) should be emailed in PDF format to email@example.com using a clear version that includes the applicant’s name and date of birth on the same page as the scores.
 We do not require MCAT scores to be sent by AMCAS, however we do require the verification code to be provided with your MCAT scores.

-We expect students to have one year of English, one year of biology, one year of physics, and two years of chemistry (through organic chemistry) on their undergraduate record.
+The highest performing students have had one year of English, one year of biology, one year of physics, and two years of chemistry (through organic chemistry) on their undergraduate record.
 Although these are not required, it is recommended that you have these courses before beginning the program.

 Personal Statement and Curricula Vitae (CV)/Resume:

 A personal statement is required and should be submitted along with the online application.
 A CV or resume is optional and can be submitted along with the online application.

 Deadlines for MS in Medical Physiology Applications:

 Applications are reviewed on a rolling basis throughout the year.
 Students may start the program any semester, although it is highly recommended that all student begin Fall semester.
 Students starting the program in spring or summer will take elective courses until the fall term.

 Below are the deadlines for applying to the program.
 If a student misses a deadline, the student has two options:

 - Have their application reviewed for admission the next semester;

 - Enroll as a non-degree student for the current semester with no guarantee of being accepted into the program when your application is reviewed by the admissions committee.
 These students have the potential of moving into the degree program the next semester upon a favorable review of their application and a good performance in the courses taken as a non-degree student.
 All courses taken as a non-degree student are applied to the 32 credit hour requirement of the program.

 November 1: Online application form and personal statement due